Using causal models to distinguish between neurogenesis-dependent and -independent effects on behaviour: Results

 \subsection{Predictions that discriminate between models}

-The first such prediction is that if neurogenesis is causally involved in the pattern separation task, then blocking the increase in neurogenesis caused by the treatment will cause the performance of the runners and controls to be the same (that is, the relationship between treatment and behaviour will no longer be significant).
-We could imagine doing this experimentally, where the mice would be given a compound whose sole effect is to nullify the effect of exercise on neurogenesis.
-Exercise would not affect behaviour in this case because the causal link between treatment and behaviour has been broken.
-The neurogenesis-independent model however predicts that the relationship between treatment and behaviour will still exist after holding levels of neurogenesis constant.
+If neurogenesis is causally involved in the pattern separation task, then blocking the increase in neurogenesis caused by exercise will cause the performance of the runners and controls to be the same (that is, the relationship between treatment and behaviour will no longer be significant).
+We could imagine doing this experimentally, where the mice would be given a compound whose sole effect is to nullify the effect of exercise on neurogenesis (indeed, this approach is often taken, and studies with this design are discussed below).
+Exercise would not affect behaviour in this case because the causal link between treatment and behaviour has been broken by holding neurogenesis at a constant level.
+The neurogenesis-independent model however predicts that the relationship between treatment and behaviour will still exist after keeping the levels of neurogenesis constant.
 This is clear from Figure 1; in the neurogenesis-independent model there is a direct causal link between the treatment and behaviour, so whether levels of neurogenesis are held fixed or not is irrelevant.
-It is also possible to statistically hold constant, or fix, levels of neurogenesis at some value (also referred to as ``adjusting for'', ``taking into account'', ``controlling for'', or ``conditioning on''), and when this is done we find that there is still a significant relationship between treatment and behaviour (ANCOVA: difference between runners and controls = 1.06 reversals, p = 0.034), thus providing support for the neurogenesis-independent model.
+It is also possible to statistically hold constant, or fix, levels of neurogenesis at some value (also referred to as ``adjusting for'', ``taking into account'', ``controlling for'', or ``conditioning on''), and when this is done we find that there is still a significant relationship between treatment and behaviour (difference between runners and controls: $\beta_4$ = 1.06 reversals, 95\% CI = 0.09 to 2.02, p = 0.034), thus providing support for the neurogenesis-independent model.